Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Close up shot of a person doing pullups

-Below you may find the best high-volume back workout exercises, including sets and reps.
+Below I'll detail the best high-volume back workout exercises, including sets and reps.

 "While other factors play into this such as deltoid size, body fat percentage, and skeletal frame, there is no greater way to play into our instinctual strength ideal than by building a massive back."